+Query: help

-Query: Tycho response: help Tycho commands are displayed.
+Tycho response: Tycho commands are displayed.

+Query: help gpsstat

-Query: Tycho response: help cdmastat Information specific to the cdmastat command is displayed.
+Tycho response: Information specific to the gpsstat command is displayed.

 inetdconfig

 This command starts an interactive shell script that will allow the user to configure the list of protocol servers which are started by the inetd server daemon running in the Tycho.
 Three protocol servers may be configured: TIME, DAYTIME, and TELNET.
 By default, the unit is configured to start all of these protocol servers.
 If you need to disable start-up of some or all of these, e.g. for security reasons, you must run this script as root from either the RS-232 serial I/O port or from a telnet or ssh session.